 The Department of Public Safety is open 24 hours a day, 365 days a year.
-The telephone number for emergency calls as well as routine business calls is 410-462-7700.
-The department consists of Maryland Police and Correctional Training Commissions (MPCTC) Certified Sworn Police Officers and Non-Sworn Public Safety Officers dedicated to providing the best professional service possible to the College community.
+The telephone number for emergency calls and routine business calls is 410-462-7700.
+The department is comprised of Maryland Police and Correctional Training Commissions (MPCTC) Certified Sworn Police Officers and Non-Sworn Public Safety Officers dedicated to providing the best professional service possible to the College community.
 Officers patrol campus locations on foot and in vehicles.
-Several officers and a supervisor are on duty 24 hours a day.
-The Command Center is staffed with trained dispatchers who answer calls for service, dispatch officers and provide other emergency services regarding incidents, and monitor intrusion detection and fire alarms.
-The department staff also carries out a variety of roles, including operating the campus escort program.
+Officers and a supervisor are on duty 24 hours a day.
+The Command Center is operated by trained dispatchers who answer calls for service, dispatch officers and provide other emergency services regarding incidents, and monitor intrusion detection and fire alarms.
+The staff provides a variety of other services, including operating the campus escort program.

-Working in partnership with the community, BCCC public safety officers are committed to providing the highest quality of service to the students, faculty, staff and visitors of BCCC by maintaining community peace, safety and quality of life.
-As a law enforcement department, our vision is to provide safety for our community and enhance the educational opportunities of our students through effective community policing and superior customer service.
-Through progressive training, proactive enforcement, and ethical conduct, the department provides and maintains the delivery of quality services.
+Working in partnership with the community, BCCC Public Safety officers are committed to providing the highest quality of service to the students, faculty, staff, and visitors of BCCC by maintaining community peace, safety, and quality of life.
+As a law enforcement department, the College's vision is to provide safety for our community and enhance the educational opportunities of students through effective community policing and superior customer service.
+Through progressive training, proactive enforcement, and ethical conduct, the Department of Public Safety provides and maintains the delivery of quality services.